Gunmen kill Egyptian army officer and soldier in Nile Delta

 Haddad was arrested together with Hossam Abu Bakr, a provincial governor under Mursi, and Mahmoud Abu Zeid, a member of the group's executive board.

 The pressure on the Brotherhood shows no sign of easing.
 A military court jailed three members for two years on charges of inciting violence, security officials said.
-(Writing by Michael Georgy; Editing by Kevin Liffey and Mike Collett-White)
+(Writing by Michael Georgy; Editing by Kevin Liffey)